 Cooperative ITS communication (C-ITS) has to be based on standardized and interoperable wireless ad-hoc communication systems.
 The interoperability has to be guaranteed at least inside the different regions.
 This interoperability requirement does not imply the use of exactly the same system in all regions, e.g. C-ITS in CEPT in 5.9 GHz is mainly based on IEEE 802.11p and ETSI ITS-G5, whereas the US implementation in 5.9 GHz is based on IEEE 802.11p and WAVE (wireless access in vehicular environments, slightly different to ETSI ITS-G5) system.
 For these technologies the standards are fully developed, intensive tested and validation has taken place, first implementations are done and deployment is planned.
-Other systems e.g. based on LTE-direct are in an early development stage.
+For other systems e.g. LTE based V2X, technical specifications are under development.

-In CEPT ITS applications are in deployment phase.
+In CEPT, ITS applications are in deployment phase.
 As core technologies, ITS became important in resolving road traffic problems such as congestion and accidents.
-However, ITS industries do not always recognize the significance of radio spectrum in the global or regional deployment of ITS applications, since ITS industries are combinations of electronics, communications, civil engineering, automotive and other related industries.

 In the U.S.A. and CEPT the study of sharing ITS spectrum to be used for V2V and V2I, with Radio Local Area Network (RLAN), has begun.

-C-ITS spectrum in US is designated in the range of 5850-5925 MHz similar to Europe, foreseeing the range of 5855-5925 MHz.Figure 1 explains how useful C-ITS is.
-The car-to-car communication as part of C-ITS can avoid more than 50% of traffic accidents, leaving the additional potential of C-ITS like vehicle-to-infrastructure and Vulnerable Road User Protection (VRU) aside.
+C-ITS spectrum in US is designated in the range of 5850-5925 MHz similar to Europe, foreseeing the range of 5855-5925 MHz.

-Figure 1: For more than 50% of Traffic Accidents Car-to-Car Communication can help to avoid these accidents

-’To confirm whether the data in the figure is still valid

 WRC-19 Agenda item 9.1 issue 9.1.8 covers narrowband and broadband machine-type communication infrastructures, where a new ITU-R Report on IMT verticals is under development within WP5D.
 The draft ITU-R Report includes ITS applications via LTE-based V2X feature as ad-hock communication.
 This belongs to AI 1.12 only.
 The part of the operation scenario via an operator network is in the scope of Issue 9.1.8.

-There need to be an effort by PTD to explain the ECC Decision and Recommendation referring under which condition the designation of ITS has been made, when assessing the below:

-CEPT is of the view that:

-the use of the bands 5 855-5 925 MHz for ITS should be investigated further with the view to a possible harmonization measure at ITU level, noting that ITS is allocated under the primary mobile service within CEPT on a non-exclusive basis and ITS devices cannot claim protection from FSS earth stations;
+ITS operates within CEPT under the primary mobile service allocation on a non-exclusive basis and ITS devices cannot claim protection from systems operating under other current primary services.

-the use of the bands 63-64 GHz for ITS should be investigated further with the view to a possible harmonization measure at ITU level, noting that ITS is allocated under the primary mobile service within CEPT and that ITS devices cannot claim protection from Radiolocation systems;

-the development of ITS should not impose additional constraints on incumbent services to which these bands of radio frequencies have been allocated.
+One administration provided a contribution (PTD(17)29) on the definition of the latency.
+Views were expressed that reliability should be addressed in connection with latency definition.
+Contributions are invited to further address the issue.

 List of relevant documents